Whatttt! Thanks to everyone who voted, and congratulations to all Tungsten Zone scientists for being so awesome!

 The William Harvey Research Institute, Queen Mary University of London

-Favourite thing to do in science My favourite thing to do in science is to do something completely brand new that I know nobody has ever done before.
+Favourite thing to do in my job: My favourite thing to do in science is to do something completely brand new that I know nobody has ever done before.
 Sometimes the best experiments are when you think “I’ll just have a go at that and see what happens” rather than worrying about designing a super-complicated one.
 Although, a personal favourite thing to do in science is to stick small fluorescent labels (like glow in the dark stickers) onto cells and by doing this I can watch them move around in great detail.

 I’m an immunopharmacologist, which means I use drugs to understand how the immune system works (and what happens when it doesn’t).